toolexyforyou/messagesfrom061/messages/cookie-cutter.md

 who wore perfectionism
 as a badge of honor,

-cutting
+cutting her
-her errors out
+errors out
 like paper dolls.

 But when “perfect”
 doesn’t even exist
 and done does:

-she puts down
+she throws away
 those blunt
 scissors,

 leaving the edges jagged,
-to beam at her crooked
+to beam at her
-paper dolls.
+crooked paper dolls.